 Florida Department of Corrections — Visit the Florida Department of Corrections website for a list of most wanted "absconders" (fugitives from justice) with outstanding arrest warrants.
 The site contains a list of Florida cold case violent felons who are wanted for escape from a Florida prison or work release center over the past three decades.

 Florida Department of Law Enforcement — FDLE and DOC Launch “12 Days of Fugitives” Reward Offered for Information Leading to Capture of 12 Cold Case Violent Prison Escapees.
-Campaign also encourages the public to notify law enforcement about any person in Florida wanted on a felony or misdemeanor warrant for their arrest.
+The campaign also encourages the public to notify law enforcement about any person in Florida wanted on a felony or misdemeanor warrant for their arrest.

 Miami-Dade Police Department — Crime Information Center — Search the Warrants section of the MDPD Crime Information Center for information about warrants issued for specific individuals.
+Read more about the warrant unit of the Miami-Dade Police Department.

 Find an Attorney for Warrants in Miami, Florida